ros-tooling/action-ros-ci/README.md

 The workspace is built by running:
 * `vcs import` on the repo file specified through the `vcs-repo-file-url` argument (defaults to `https://raw.githubusercontent.com/ros2/ros2/master/ros2.repos`).
 * checkout the code under test in the workspace using `vcs`
+* `rosdep install` for the workspace, to get its dependencies
 * run `colcon build` for all packages specified in `package-name`
 * run `colcon test` for all packages specified in `package-name`

+This action requires targeting a ROS or ROS 2 distribution explicitly.
+This is provided via the `target_ros1_distro` or `target_ros2_distro` inputs.
+Either or both may be specified, if neither is provided an error will be raised.
+This input is used to `source setup.sh` for any installed ROS binary installations, as well as used as an argument to `rosdep install`.

 ## Action Output